Transverse Energy per Charged Particle in Heavy-Ion Collisions: Role of Collective Flow

-\section{$E_{T}/N_{ch}$ and Freeze-out}
+\subsection{$E_{T}/N_{ch}$ and Freeze-out}

-In this section, we discuss the comparison of the experimental data on the ratio $E_{T}/N_{ch}$ with that calculated in EV-SHGM using the various universal freeze-out criteria.
-Various observables such as the energy per hadrons (E/N)$\approx$1.0 \cite{Cleymans:1998fq,Cleymans:2005xv}, the sum of baryons and antibaryons ($n_{B}+n_{\bar{B}}$)$\approx0.12/fm^3$ \cite{BraunMunzinger:2001mh}, the normalized entropy density, $s/T^3\approx7.0$ \cite{Tawfik:2004vv}, and the entropy per hadron (S/N)$\approx$7.0 \cite{Tiwari:2012} are proposed as universal freeze-out criteria in heavy-ion collisions.
+In this section, we discuss the comparison of the experimental data on the ratio $E_{T}/N_{ch}$ with that calculated in EV-SHGM using various universal freeze-out criteria in heavy-ion collisions, such as the energy per hadrons (E/N)~\cite{Cleymans:1998fq,Cleymans:2005xv}, the sum of baryons and antibaryons ($n_{B}+n_{\bar{B}}$)~\cite{BraunMunzinger:2001mh}, the normalized entropy density, $s/T^3$~\cite{Tawfik:2004vv}, and the entropy per particle (S/N)~\cite{Tiwari:2012}.
 These observables are almost independent of $\sqrt{s_{NN}}$ except at lower energies.
-In figure 14, we show the variations of $E_{T}/N_{ch}$ with $\sqrt{s_{NN}}$ from AGS to LHC energies.
+In figure~\ref{et_nch_snn}, we show the variations of $E_{T}/N_{ch}$ with $\sqrt{s_{NN}}$ from AGS to LHC energies.
 Here, the symbols are the experimental data while the lines are those calculated using various freeze-out criteria in our excluded-volume model.
-In our model, the values of these criteria are different than that mentioned above in the text, which are shown in the figure.
-We find a similar behaviour between the experimental data and those calculated using freeze-out criteria \cite{Cleymans:2008it} in our model upto top RHIC energy, while at LHC energies our calculations could not explain the experimental data.
+We find a similar behaviour between the experimental data and those calculated using various freeze-out criteria \cite{Cleymans:2008it} in our model upto top RHIC energy, while at LHC energies our calculations could not explain the experimental data.
 This points to further investigation(s) to understand the possible reason(s) for the deviation of LHC data from the universal freeze-out criteria.